UniExeterRSE/intro-version-control/_episodes/14_remote_branches_with_github.md

 In GitHub, the following steps allow you to create a new remote branch:

-TODO: steps for creating a branch on GitHub (note that we need to chose a base branch to start the new branch on).
+- **Step 1** Navigate to your repository on GitHub.

+- **Step 2** Click on the dropdown, located to the left of _branches_, on the left-hand side of the screen.

+- **Step 3** Select the branch you would like to create a branch from.
+(For this course, this will typically be `main`.
+If it is `main`, this step becomes redundant.)

+- **Step 4** Click on the dropdown again and type in the name of your new branch where it says _Find or create a branch..._.

+- **Step 5** Click on _Create branch: new-branch from 'base-branch'_, where
+  _new-branch_ is the name of your new branch and _base-branch_ is the name of the branch you are branching off of (e.g. `main`).

-In our example `git-good-practice` repository, let's suppose we've created a new remote branch called `remote-branches-material`, which is based on top of our `branches-material` branch.
+In our example `git-good-practice` repository, let's suppose we've just created a new remote branch called `remote-branches-material`, which is based on top of `main`.
 Our local repository doesn't have any knowledge of this new branch, as can be seen by listing the branches:

 ```
 $ git branch -a